Fred Merkle: The "Boner"

+"Gym" Bagley (James E. Bagley; 1858–1910), sportswriter for the New York Evening Mail, is credited with popularizing the sobriquet "Bonehead" for Merkle, after Merkle's 1908 baserunning blunder.
+Bagley's September 25, 1908 column included the line, "A one-legged man with a noodle is better than a bonehead," helping fix Merkle's lifelong public nickname in baseball lore.

 Varying accounts

 Accounts vary as to whether Evers actually retrieved the game ball or not.
 Some versions of the story have him running to the outfield to retrieve the correct ball.
 Other versions have it that he shouted for the ball, which was relayed to him from the Cubs' dugout.
 Still other versions have it that Giants pitcher Joe McGinnity saw what was transpiring, and threw the game ball into the stands; thus, the ball that was picked up by or relayed to Evers was a different ball entirely.
 The New York Times account of the play recalls that Cubs manager and first baseman Frank Chance was the one who "grasped the situation" and directed that the ball be thrown to him covering second base.

 At the time, running off the field without touching the base was common, as the rule allowing a force play after a potential game-winning run was not well known.
 However, Evers, who was noted as an avid student of the official rules of the game, had previously attempted the same play only a few weeks earlier, in Pittsburgh, with the same Hank O'Day umpiring.
 In that instance, O'Day had not seen whether the runner tagged second, so he declined Evers' appeal, but he apparently was alert to the possibility in the New York game.
 The outcome ensured that the rule was known to everyone afterward.